A talk I gave to a men’s group in Louisiana last night.

 Yes, we can allow a little flexibility to the concrete resolutions I’m proposing since none of us are monks.
 But neither are any of my readers (to my knowledge) on the nuclear-response-team for the US government.
 In other words, it will hurt no one to make concrete resolutions or a plan for life with your cell phone.

-A Protestant friend once said something that I have thought about for years: “Dave, God can do more for you than you can for God.”
+A Protestant friend once said something that I have thought about for years: “Hey, God can do more for you than you can for God.”
 In other words, a life of contemplation of God and intimacy with others will change the world more than me thinking that I am just another savior with an iPhone.

 A couple my age served up a midnight whiskey on an unusually cool summer night in Colorado before I left for Louisiana.
 We date ourselves as you can see the Dad had a jean jacket for me to borrow.
 The five kids were all in bed, of course, except this little guy who would not sleep.